sicss-cmu/2025-materials/README.md

 - **Shiny App Development** (Thursday, May 15 – 1:30 PM)

 Focuses on effective visual communication and building interactive data apps with R and Shiny.

 ---

-## 📂 R Review
-**Instructor**: Sarah

-Session:
-- **R Fundamentals & Review** (Monday, May 12 – 2:30 PM)

-A refresher on R basics, data manipulation, and plotting for participants of varied programming backgrounds.

----